TechLionDev/Web-Scraping-Projects/README.md

 - **/Macy's:** All URLs in Code
 - **/BestBuy:** All URLs in Code
 - **/Amazon:** Need to add your own URLs
+- **/AmazonCo:** Automatic for each company/Storefront ⚠️⚠️ BETA: MAY MALFUNCTION⚠️⚠️

 ## 🚀 Getting Started